I love answering your questions. Today it’s all about food questions and answers.

 And more coconut products

-It’s not just Coconut Oil, Coconut Manna, and Coconut Aminos I love.
-I also love (and use all the time):
+It’s not just Coconut Oil, Manna, and Aminos I love.
+I also love (and use all the time), coconut:

 Look, when it comes to all the things coconut, one will never be able to convince me that it’s bad or unhealthy.
 Ever.

-It got hot in the Paleo community when people began adding it to things like coffee for the extra boost.
+It hit hot in the Paleo community when people began adding it to things like coffee for the extra boost.
 You know, kind of like this….

 Something special for an early morning #ThirstyThursday (because today is going to be 110 degrees where we live)! ☕ . . .
 An ‘Iced #MCTOil Coffee with Creamy #Paleo Mini Cubes.’
 Wanna make it?
 Here’s how…. . . .
 Mix together 1/3 cup coffee and 1/3 cup full-fat #coconut milk.
 Pour mixture into a mini #pineapple ice cube tray (or any ice cube tray, but this adds a total fun factor!).
 Freeze.
 Once frozen, place 1.5 cups #coffee and 1 tbsp @Nutiva #Organic #MCT Oil (link in profile) in a 12-ounce mason jar.
 Blend.
 Drop mini ice cubes in, and enjoy! . . .
 Any questions?!
 Do you want me to make more videos?!
 Class is out…..now have a beautiful day! xox ✨ . . .
 Music via www.bensound.com. #Goodmorning #glutenfree #vegan #dairyfree #howto #paleoishmama #coffeetime #icedcoffee #recipevideo #iin #healthylifestyle #bulletproofcoffee

-But what do I think of it?
+But what do I think of MCT Oil?
 And do I use it?

 Well yes, in fact, I do.
 But I would be lying to you if I told you I used it and loved it as much as all the coconut products.
 I don’t use it often unless I’m working on recipes, usage, and photographs with it for Nutiva.
 Nutiva came out with the world’s first organic MCT Oil.
-It’s the only one I would recommend.
 That said, do I think you need to add MCT Oil every single day by the tablespoon to all 3 cups of coffee you have?
 No.

 If you want to learn more about MCT Oil and its benefits and how you might incorporate it into your life, check out What Exactly Is MCT Oil + Why You Should Use It.